DivyabharathiManimaran/cos-coding-challenge/challenges/ionic/README.md

 - Uses Behavior subjects to detect any change in the authentication state.
 - The application is available in TWO languages (Deutsch and English).
 - Is built to be responsive across multiple mobile and tablet devices.
-- Includes necessary test cases with nearly 70% coverage.
+- Includes necessary test cases.

 ## Project